sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/travel/index.md

 # Virtual Gatherings

 In addition to our travel budget for in-person meetups, we encourage teams to gather for fun activities in a virtual setting.
 Each team has $150 per person per quarter to spend on a team gathering of their choice.
 This budget can be used for a wide array of activities including meals, games, prizes, etc. For single-events with expenditures above $1,500 please request approval from the finance team (finance@sourcegraph.com).
 This can be expensed under the "Team Travel" categories.
+This budget should not be used for gift cards, but rather the expensing of the actual activity.